 Howard M. Lorber has been our Executive Chairman of the Board since January 2007 and a director since 1987.
 Mr. Lorber previously served as our Chairman of the Board from 1990 through December 2006 and as our Chief Executive Officer from 1993 until December 2006.
 Mr. Lorber has been President and Chief Executive Officer of Vector Group Ltd., a holding company, since January 2006, a director since January 2001 and was President and Chief Operating Officer from January 2001 to December 2005.
-Mr. Lorber served as Vice Chairman of the board of directors of Ladenburg Thalmann Financial Services, Inc., an investment banking and brokerage firm, from July 2006 to December 2019 and formerly as Chairman from May 2001 to July 2006; a director of Clipper Realty Inc., a real estate company, since July 2015; formerly as a director of Morgans Hotel Group Co., a hotel company, from March 2015 until
+In December 2021, Vector Group Ltd. completed the spin-off of Douglas Elliman Inc. (NYSE: DOUG) Mr. Lorber is the Chairman of the Board of Directors, President and Chief Executive Officer of Douglas

-November 2016 and Chairman of such entity from May 2015 to November 2016.
+Elliman Inc., the sixth largest residential real estate brokerage company in the United States, and Executive Chairman of its subsidiary, Douglas Elliman Realty, LLC., one of the nations oldest and largest real estate brokerage firms.
+Mr. Lorber served as Vice Chairman of the Board of Directors of Ladenburg Thalmann Financial Services, Inc., an investment banking and brokerage firm, from July 2006 to December 2019 and formerly as Chairman from May 2001 to July 2006; a director of Clipper Realty Inc., a real estate company, since July 2015; formerly as a director of Morgans Hotel Group Co., a hotel company, from March 2015 until November 2016 and Chairman of such entity from May 2015 to November 2016.
 From November 1994 to December 2005, Mr. Lorber served as President and Chief Operating Officer of New Valley Corporation, where he also served as a director.
 In 2017, Mr. Lorber was appointed to serve as Chairman of the United States Holocaust Memorial Museum.
-He is also a trustee of Long Island University.
+He is also a trustee of Long Island University, Chairman of the Southampton Hospital Foundation, Co-Chairman of the Silver Shield Foundation - a non-profit organization that provides financial assistance towards the educational costs of children of police officers and firefighters killed in the line of duty, Board member of Garden of Dreams, trustee of Mount Sinai Medical Center in Miami, a trustee of the University of Miami Real Estate Advisory Board and Citizen's Advisory Board, a trustee of Alpha Epsilon Pi (AEPi) and a member of the Citi Private Bank North American Advisory Board.
 The Board determined that Mr. Lorber should continue to serve as a director due to the knowledge and managerial experience he has attained while previously serving as our Chief Executive Officer and Executive Chairman, as well as the experience he has attained through his service as an officer and director of other publicly-traded corporations, which brings historic knowledge and continuity to the Board of Directors.

-Wayne Norbitz was a consultant to the Company from August 2015 to December 2017 and an employee of the Company from 1975 to August 2015, including our President and Chief Operating Officer from October 1989 to August 2015.
+Wayne Norbitz was a consultant to the Company from August 2015 to December 2017 and an employee of the Company from 1975 to August 2015, including as our President and Chief Operating Officer from October 1989 to August 2015.
 He previously held the positions of Director of Operations, Vice President of Operations, Senior Vice President of Operations and Executive Vice President.
 Prior to joining us, Mr. Norbitz held the position of Director of Operations of Wetson's Corporation.
 The Board determined that Mr. Norbitz should continue to serve as a director due to the knowledge and managerial experience he has attained previously serving as one of our executive officers in various capacities from October 1989 to August 2015, which brings historic knowledge and continuity to the Board of Directors.